OpsHubProduct/OpsHub-Docs-Validation-Space/docs/connectors/jama.md

 - For **Set** entity, we can define set key which uniquely identifies same type of sets.
 - This is a system field and can be set mandatory/non-mandatory in end system.
-- This field must be mapped in OpsHub Integration Manager for integration to synchronize the sets.
+- This field must be mapped in <code class="expression">space.vars.SITENAME</code> for integration to synchronize the sets.
 - Jama doesn't provide any revision when Set Key is updated.
-Due to this, the field in OpsHub Integration Manager also works on current state.
+Due to this, the field in <code class="expression">space.vars.SITENAME</code> also works on current state.
 - Refer to section [Set Key field update](#when-set-integration-is-configured-and-field-set-key-is-updated) for behavior on synchronization when set key field is updated.

 ## Relationship configuration